 Verify Alerting System

 Verify that the alerting system works correctly.
 In this example, a configuration change generates an alert with a severity level of Information.
-(An Information alarm is the lowest severity, while certificate expiration generates a higher severity level of Warning.)
+(An Information alarm is the lowest severity, while certificate expirations generate a higher severity level of Warning.)

-This is an example of the email alarm sent by the ISE:
+This is an example of the email alarm that is sent by the ISE:

 Verify Certificate Change

 This procedure describes how to verify that the certificate is installed correctly and how to change the protocols for EAP and/or HTTPS:

 - On the ISE console, navigate to Administration > Certificates > Local Certificates, and select the new certificate in order to view the details.

 In this example, assume that HTTPS restarts the ISE service.

 - In order to verify the certificate status on the ISE server, enter this command into the CLI: